-- 1. The UN system as a whole: It is vitally important for each Representative to understand the basics of the organization which they are simulating-the United Nations.
-Well-prepared students not only should know the basics of the UN's structure, but also should have a good understanding of how the Committee they will be working on fits into the organization.
-Understanding this information will allow Representatives to better understand what their Committee can or cannot do within the UN system, what they can make recommendations on, what they can reasonably demand, and what issues are beyond the purview of the body they are simulating and should be handled by another UN body.
-The Issues at AMUN handbook includes, for each Committee, a brief description of that body's purview.
-This is provided to assist students in understanding the place of their work in the UN system, and it should be supplemented with additional research. - 2.
-Current statistical information and general background of the represented state's history and policies: This is the first key to understanding what actions a nation may prefer on specific issues.
+The United Nations system as a whole: It is vitally important for each Representative to understand the basics of the organization which they are simulating-the United Nations.
+Well-prepared students not only should know the basics of the United Nations' structure, but also should have a good understanding of how the Committee they will be working on fits into the organization.
+Understanding this information will allow Representatives to better understand what their Committee can or cannot do within the United Nations system, what they can make recommendations on, what they can reasonably demand and what issues are beyond the purview of the body they are simulating and should be handled by another United Nations body.
+The Issues at AMUN handbook includes a brief description of each Committee's purview.
+This information is provided to assist students in understanding the place of their work in the United Nations system, and it should be supplemented with additional research.

+Current statistical information and general background of the represented state's history and policies: This is the first key to understanding what actions a State may prefer on specific issues.
 Research should include, but certainly not be limited to, areas such as population, government type, natural resources, and trade data.
 Traditional allies and adversaries should also be noted.
-Additionally, a country's history can be crucial to its contemporary actions, including the question of whether that country was previously colonized or was a colonial power, when the country gained statehood, and what means were used in gaining independence (i.e., civil war, violent struggle, peaceful movement, etc.). - 3.
-Specific background of the state's viewpoints on the issues to be discussed at the Conference: This is the central point of most Model UN preparation: focused research on the issues being discussed in each committee and on the Member State's position on those issues.
-Research can come from a variety of sources, beginning with UN documents and moving to articles, periodical sources, books, and Internet resources beyond the UN website.
-UN resolutions and reports on the issues under discussion are especially helpful because they provide a quick reference to what has already been accomplished by the UN, and to what still needs to be done in the future.
+Additionally, a country's history can be crucial to its contemporary actions, including the question of whether that country was previously colonized or was a colonial power, when the country gained statehood and what means were used in gaining independence (i.e., civil war, violent struggle, peaceful movement, etc.).

+Specific background of the State's viewpoints on the issues to be discussed at the Conference: This is the central point of most Model United Nations preparation: focused research on the issues being discussed in each Committee and on the Member State's position on those issues.
+Research can come from a variety of sources, beginning with United Nations documents and moving to articles, periodical sources, books and Internet resources beyond the United Nations website.
+United Nations resolutions and reports on the issues under discussion are especially helpful because they provide a quick reference to what has already been accomplished by the United Nations and what still needs to be done.
 These documents also frequently provide voting information, which allows Representatives to quickly determine their country's past positions on issues.
 A number of relevant sources are provided in the bibliography section of each topic brief in the Issues at AMUN handbook.
-Contacting the represented country's Permanent Mission to the UN can also be helpful, but the level of assistance provided varies with each country's policies and the resources they have available.
+Contacting the represented country's permanent mission to the United Nations can also be helpful, but the level of assistance provided varies with each country's policies and the resources they have available.